Cultural-Art-Committee-Nogales-Arizona/WLBA-Project/api-documentation.md

 `DELETE https://wlba-project.vercel.app/api/user`

 #### Query parameters
-- `userId`: Database identifier of user to delete.
+- `userId`: Database identifier of admin user.
 - `adminId`: Authentication token for administrator.
 Ensures that only users with an admin token can remove users.
+- `deleteId`: Database identifier of user to delete.

 ### Admin Sign In